U.S. Bancorp Foundation

 Decision Timeline

 Specific decision timelines are not publicly disclosed.
-Organizations submit Letters of Interest on a rolling basis, and those selected are invited to submit full applications.
-The foundation notes that they receive funding requests that exceed their grant program budget, requiring them to decline support to worthy organizations.
+Organisations submit Letters of Interest on a rolling basis, and those selected are invited to submit full applications.
+The foundation notes that they receive funding requests that exceed their grant programme budget, requiring them to decline support to worthy organisations.

 Notification: All decisions of the Foundation are final and there is no appeal process.
 Year-end reporting is required from grantees.